 In Reception the class teacher/s is your child’s key person.
 This person will offer a settled relationship for your child and build a relationship with you.
 They will ensure that your child’s learning and care is tailored to meet their individual needs.
 All staff in Reception work closely with all children to build positive relationships, ensure they feel safe and cared for and support their individual needs, learning and development.

 Learning at Home

 We love to share and celebrate children's learning and achievements both in and out of school.
-Please use your child's EExAT account or Reception's Google Classroom to share any learning at home with us, this may be photos, videos or a brief description of what they have done.
+Please use your child's Tapestry account to share any learning at home with us, this may be photos, videos or a brief description of what they have done.